Policies

 The Lithgow Public Library is committed to developing and maintaining a collection of materials that meets the needs, interests, and abilities of the diverse community members of Augusta, ME.
 Criteria for selection include, but are not limited to, an item’s potential popularity, quality, accuracy, timeliness, and ability to meet a unique need within the collection and the community.
 All collection development is done within the limitations naturally imposed by budget and space.

-The Library adheres at all times to the principles outlined in the American Library Association’s “Library Bill of Rights” (see attachment A); these ethics guide all decisions made with respect to the Library’s collection.
+The Library always adheres to the principles outlined in the American Library Association’s “Library Bill of Rights;” these ethics guide all decisions made with respect to the Library’s collection.

 Selectors

 Materials are selected by the following staff: Library Director, Systems Librarian, Youth Services Librarian and Teen Services Coordinator, for their respective constituencies.
-Additional library staff may also provide input in the ordering of materials.
+Additional library staff may also provide input in ordering materials.

 Method of Materials Selection